Empora/AAPLAdvancedCollectionView/README.md

 # Changelog
 ## 1.1.23
- Added invalidation method to AAPLCollectionViewGridLayout
+ Added invalidateLayoutMetrics method to AAPLCollectionViewGridLayout.
+Use invalidateLayoutMetrics instead of invalidateLayout to ensure a correct re-layouting behaviour.
 ## 1.1.22
  Bugfixes